DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Lyubeznik Edge Ideals

 Then the set

 is a Morse matching inducing the Lyubeznik resolution $\mathbb{L}_<$ of $Q/I$. \end{thm}

 \begin{ex} Let $G=L(1,1,1)$ (Figure \ref{L(1,1,1)}).
 Figure \ref{mmdiag} shows $A(<)$ for the ordering

-of the minimal generators of $I_G$.
-The Morse matching $A(<)$ induces the minimal free resolution of $Q/I_G$ (Example \ref{Lyubeznikresnex}, resolution (1)). \end{ex}
+on the minimal generators of $I(G)$.
+The Morse matching $A(<)$ induces the minimal free resolution of $Q/I(G)$ (Example \ref{Lyubeznikresnex}, resolution (1)). \end{ex}

 As we have noted, different total orders need not induce the same Lyubeznik resolution of $Q/I$.
-For the graphs $L(a,b,c)$, we determine the orders $<$ such that $\mathbb{L}_<$ is the minimal $Q$-free resolution of $Q/I_{L(a,b,c)}$.
-The following theorem expands the orders found in \cite[Proposition 3.6]{chm}.
+For the graphs $L(a,b,c)$, the orders $<$ such that $\mathbb{L}_<$ is the minimal $Q$-free resolution of $Q/I(L(a,b,c))$ are found in the proof of \cite[Proposition 3.6]{chm}.